1926 Auckland Rugby League season: Second grade

-Third grade
+Third grade open

-Grafton Athletic won the championship and had a season record of 19 wins and 1 loss, for 371, against 63 including their 2 knockout games where they defeated United Suburbs in the semi final and Devonport United in the final.
+Grafton Athletic won the championship and had a season record of 19 wins and 1 loss, for 371, against 63 including their 2 knockout games where they defeated United Suburbs in the semi-final and Devonport United in the final.
 Ellerslie withdrew after 7 rounds.
 The majority of match scores were not reported in the newspapers so the standings are incomplete.